Eventyret/DevHangout/README.md

 ## Technologies Used

-These are technologies and third-party packages that are used throughout the project
+These are the technologies and third-party packages that have been used throughout the project

 ### Front End

 -   [Angular](https://angular.io)
     I'm using this to build all the front end logic and components for my app.
 As Typescript makes it easy to compile and also easy to scaffold code.

     > Angular (commonly referred to as "Angular 2+") is a TypeScript-based open-source front-end web application platform led by the Angular Team at Google and by a community of individuals and corporations.
 Angular is a complete rewrite from the same team that built AngularJS.

 -   [Bootswatch - United](https://bootswatch.com/)
     Bootswatch is a collection of bootstrap themes.
 We are using the Cosmo theme modified with some material colours.